7.13 Discrimination and Harassment PolicySee version history

-A. An administrator who receives a harassment complaint or has knowledge of harassment will inform his/her immediate supervisor and the Director of Equal Opportunity.
+A. An administrator who receives a harassment complaint or has knowledge of harassment will inform his/her immediate supervisor and the Executive Director of Institutional Equity.

-B. A College employee can report discrimination or harassment or an allegation of discrimination or harassment to his/her immediate administrator.
-If the allegations of discrimination or harassment involve the immediate administrator or supervisor or if the employee prefers, he/she may contact the next level of management or the Director of Equal Opportunity.
+B. A college employee can report discrimination or harassment or an allegation of discrimination or harassment to his/her immediate administrator.
+If the allegations of discrimination or harassment involve the immediate administrator or supervisor, or if the employee prefers, he/she may contact the next level of management or the Executive Director of Institutional Equity.

-C. A student of the College can report discrimination or harassment or suspected discrimination or harassment to the appropriate administrator or supervisor.
-If the allegations of discrimination or harassment involve the administrator or supervisor or if the student prefers, the student may contact the next level of management or the Director of Equal Opportunity.
+C. A student of the college can report discrimination or harassment or suspected discrimination or harassment to the appropriate administrator or supervisor.
+If the allegations of discrimination or harassment involve the administrator or supervisor, or if the student prefers, the student may contact the next level of management or the Executive Director of Institutional Equity.

-D. In the event that a discrimination or harassment complaint is made directly to the Director of Equal Opportunity, the Director will report the complaint to the immediate administrator or supervisor of the employee against whom the complaint is filed.
-The Director of Equal Opportunity will determine if the complainant wishes to initiate a formal discrimination or harassment complaint and take appropriate action.
+D. In the event that a discrimination or harassment complaint is made directly to the Executive Director of Institutional Equity, the Executive Director will report the complaint to the immediate administrator or supervisor of the employee against whom the complaint is filed.
+The Executive Director of Institutional Equity will determine if the complainant wishes to initiate a formal discrimination or harassment complaint and take appropriate action.